Maria Goeppert Mayer

-Early life
+Early life and education

-Maria Göppert was born on June 28, 1906, in Kattowitz (now Katowice, Poland), a Silesian city in Prussia, the only child of paediatrician Friedrich Göppert and his wife Maria née Wolff.
-In 1910, she moved with her family to Göttingen when her father, a sixth-generation university professor, was appointed as the professor of pediatrics at the University of Göttingen.
-Goeppert was closer to her father than to her mother.
-"Well, my father was more interesting", she later explained.
-"He was after all a scientist".
+Maria Göppert was born on June 28, 1906, in Kattowitz (now Katowice, Poland), then located in the Kingdom of Prussia, the only child of paediatrician Friedrich Göppert and Maria Wolff.
+In 1910, she moved with her family to Göttingen, where her father, a sixth-generation university professor, was appointed Professor of Pediatrics at the University of Göttingen.
+She was closer to her father than to her mother; "Well, my father was more interesting", she later explained; "He was after all a scientist".

 Göppert was educated at the Höhere Technische in Göttingen, a school for middle-class girls who aspired to higher education.
 In 1921, she entered the Frauenstudium, a private high school run by suffragettes that aimed to prepare girls for university.
 She took the abitur, the university entrance examination, at age 17, a year early, with three or four girls from her school and thirty boys.
 All the girls passed, but only one of the boys did.

-In the Spring of 1924, Göppert entered the University of Göttingen, where she studied mathematics.
+In the spring of 1924, Göppert entered the University of Göttingen, where she studied mathematics.
+She spent one year at the University of Cambridge in England, before returning to Göttingen.
 A purported shortage of women mathematics teachers for schools for girls led to an upsurge of women studying mathematics at a time of high unemployment, and there was even a female professor of mathematics at Göttingen, Emmy Noether, but most were only interested in qualifying for their teaching certificates.

-Instead, Goeppert became interested in physics, and chose to pursue a PhD In her 1930 doctoral thesis she worked out the theory of possible two-photon absorption by atoms.
+Göppert became interested in physics, and chose to pursue a Ph.D. instead.
+In her 1931 thesis, she worked out the theory of possible two-photon absorption by atoms.
 Eugene Wigner later described the thesis as "a masterpiece of clarity and concreteness".
-At the time, the chances of experimentally verifying her thesis seemed remote, but the development of the laser permitted the first experimental verification in 1961 when two-photon-excited fluorescence was detected in a europium-doped crystal.
-To honor her fundamental contribution to this area, the unit for the two-photon absorption cross section is named the "GM".
+At the time, the chances of experimentally verifying her thesis seemed remote, but the development of the laser permitted the first experimental verification in 1961, when two-photon-excited fluorescence was detected in a europium-doped crystal.
+To honor her fundamental contribution to this area, the unit for the two-photon absorption cross-section is named the "GM".
 One GM is 10−50 cm4 s photon−1.
-Her examiners were three Nobel prize winners: Max Born, James Franck and Adolf Otto Reinhold Windaus (in 1954, 1925, and 1928, respectively).
-With Max Born she co-authored some important works on the lattice dynamics of crystals.
+Her examiners were three Nobel Prize winners: Max Born, James Franck, and Adolf Otto Reinhold Windaus (in 1954, 1925, and 1928, respectively).

-On January 19, 1930, Goeppert married Joseph Edward Mayer, an American Rockefeller fellow who was one of James Franck's assistants.
-The two had met when Mayer had boarded with the Goeppert family.
-The couple moved to Mayer's home country of the United States, where he had been offered a position as associate professor of chemistry at Johns Hopkins University.
-They had two children, Maria Ann (who later married Donat Wentzel) and Peter Conrad.

 United States

+On January 19, 1930, Göppert married Joseph Edward Mayer, an American Rockefeller fellow who was one of James Franck's assistants.
+The two had met when Mayer had boarded with the Göppert family.
+The couple moved to Mayer's home country of the United States, where he had been offered a position as Associate Professor of Chemistry at Johns Hopkins University in Maryland.
+They had two children; Maria Ann, who later married Donat Wentzel, and Peter Conrad.